music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 [_backbeat_](https://en.wikipedia.org/wiki/Beat_(music)#Backbeat), and is the foundation of jazz, blues, soul and hip hop music.
 (TODO check this)

-This brings us to the first metric that I use to help me tell if a song is a West Coast Swing song:
+This brings us to the first metric that I use to help me tell if a song is a WCS song:
 **emphasis**.
 Does the music emphasize (or accentuate) the same beats as WCS?
-Since we've already established WCS emphasizes the `2`, we can simply ask: "Does the music emphasize count 2?".
+Since we've already established WCS emphasizes the `2`, we can simply ask: Does the music emphasize count 2?

 Let's listen to some music and see what we come up with: Here is "Maps" by Maroon 5:

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/4gbVRS8gloEluzf0GzDOFc?utm_source=generator" width="100%" height="80" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

 Notice how the every beat has the same drum hit?
 This rhythm is called a four-on-the-floor, which means that every beat in a bar has the same rhythm.
-You _can_ West Coast Swing to this, but this rhythm is more suited to something like [Modern Jive](https://en.wikipedia.org/wiki/Modern_Jive).
+You _can_ WCS to this, but this rhythm is more suited to something like [Modern Jive](https://en.wikipedia.org/wiki/Modern_Jive).

 WCS rhythms are typically counted in groups of two because it's the length of both the walk-walk and